obsidian-tasks-group/obsidian-tasks/docs/Queries/Grouping.md

 <!-- placeholder to force blank line before included text --> <!-- include: TaskPropertyExamples.test.custom_grouping_by_task.created_docs.approved.md -->

 - ```group by function task.created.format("YYYY-MM-DD dddd")```
-  - Like "group by task.created", except it uses an empty string instead of "No created date" if there is no created date.
+  - Like "group by created", except it uses an empty string instead of "No created date" if there is no created date.

 <!-- placeholder to force blank line after included text --> <!-- endInclude -->